winton/typectl/README.md

 expect(await arg.promise).toBe(2)
 ```

-Use props to wait on a variable to populate within your control flows:
+Use props to wait on variables to populate within your control flows:

 ```typescript
 import { all, prop, Prop } from "./typectl"